akdaglilbey/powkiddy-X39-X45-X51-X70-cfw/README.md

   - snes9x2005
   - snes9x2010
   - snes9x
-  - mednafen_supafaust
 - Megadrive:
   - genesis_plus_gx
   - picodrive
 - PSX:
   - pcsx_rearmed
 - Neogeo/CPS/Arcade
+  - fbalpha2012
   - fbneo
   - mame2000
   - mame2003
   - mame2003_plus
-  - fbalpha2012
 - Others:
   - mednafen_ngp
   - mednafen_vb
-  - ffmpeg

 # Installation:
- - Copy run.sh and CFW folder on SD-card
+ - Copy zip content on SD-card. run.sh must be at the root of the sdcard
+ - You can copy your bios in CFW/retroarch/system, stock SD card contains some bios in game/.bios folder **Only in case of first installation:**
  - Put update.zip on SD Card
       -  update.zip contains original Powkiddy firmware with startup script updated
       -  **Verify the update.zip CRC once copied on SD is correct !**
  - Reboot the console and perform the update when asked by the console.
 If the update is not detected, remove and insert the SD card when builtin frontend is started.
- - When the system is now booting, after few seconds the menu is killed and retroarch is started.
- - Console is powered off when exiting retroarch

 ## In case of CFW update and unless specified, the update.zip process is not required, only extract the cfw to the SD.

 # Uninstall:
- - Remove run.sh from SD Card
+ - Remove run.sh

 # Changelog
+## V0.5:
+- Major update with launcher Simplermenu_Plus integration and faster starting
+- Some apps included (DinguxCommander and Terminal)
+- ADB shell startup at beginning

 ## V0.3:
 **Many thanks to @dmolina007 [https://github.com/dmolina007] for the tests and suggestions !**